The DNR is currently hiring conservation officers.

 Interested in becoming a conservation officer?
 We encourage anyone interested to take the entry-level law enforcement exam.
 You must take and pass this exam before applying.

 All applicants must:

 - Be able to lawfully possess a firearm in Michigan.

 - Be at least 21 years of age before graduation of the academy.

 - Become a resident of the State of Michigan before completion of the Probationary Training Program.

 - Possess a satisfactory driving record.

 - Submit to a thorough background investigation measuring the applicant's suitability for law enforcement work.

-- Have proof of completing the MCOLES physical fitness test
+- Have proof of passing the MCOLES physical fitness test.

 Department of Natural Resources